MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 - Have snapshot debugger rights (D365 Snapshot Debug permission group)
 - The read-only access to the **Published Application** table emphasized in the **D365 EXTENSION MGT** permission set should also be granted.

+Debugging requires that symbols on the server are matched with the symbols that the user has locally.
+If this is not the case, and you set a breakpoint on a given line in Visual Studio Code, the line of code may differ from what is on the server.

+Since snapshotdebugging is a prod feature we need to allow that people download symbols from prod.
+We use the  snapshotinitialize Debug configuration to do that, since people would need to configure their snapshotinitilaize configuration for prod.
+Thus if one would like to download symbols and her configuration is snapshotinitialize it will download symbols from where that configuration is configured at. (mostly prod)
+The difference between downloading with a launch configuration and a snapshotinitalize configuration is that  launch can only target Sandbox and Onprem to download symbols snapshotinitalize SAAS prod, sandbox and Onprem

+I think I can make it possible that multiple configurations are supported.
+Like if the partner has multiple SAAS customers it does not have to clean the cache and reenter passwords if it wants to switch.
+I have not done yet but there are options how to solve it.
+Most probably it will be done with a new configuration parameter available for all configurations called EnviromentName.
+I will detail on that when done, if done.

 ## Snapshot debugging versus regular debugging